Two-Day Nikko Itinerary

 Iemitsu Mausoleum (Taiyuinbyo)

 While Toshogu Shrine is the final resting place for Ieyasu, the founding Tokugawa Shogunate, Taiyuinbyo is the mausoleum where the remains of Iemitsu, the grandson of Ieyasu and 3rd Tokugawa Shogun are kept.
-When visiting, we noticed a number of similarities to Toshogu Shrine, although slightly less luxurious in appearance out of Iemitsu’s respect for his grandfather.
+When visiting, we noticed many similarities to Toshogu Shrine, although slightly less luxurious in appearance out of Iemitsu’s respect for his grandfather.

 At Iemitsu Mausoleum there are two halls.
 The first one we came across was Haiden, the praying hall.
 At Haiden there is a sculpture of a white dragon at the entrance.
 It’s a relatively small space, but visitors are allowed to enter the haiden where there is more beautiful decor and carvings to behold.
 The other hall at Iemitsu Mausoleum is Honden, the main hall.
 This hall cannot be entered but can be viewed from the outside.